Winston-Salem man charged with drug trafficking on I-85 in Rowan County - Salisbury Post

 Winston-Salem man charged with drug trafficking on I-85 in Rowan County

-SALISBURY — A Winston-Salem man faces drug trafficking charges after being stopped on Interstate 85 on Monday.
+SALISBURY — A Winston-Salem man faces drug trafficking charges after being stopped Monday on Interstate 85.

 Ivan Huerta, 37, was stopped by members of the Rowan County Sheriff’s Office Crime Reduction Unit and Special Investigations Unit for a traffic violation.
 After deputies smelled marijuana during the stop, they used a K-9 to sniff around the vehicle.
 When the K-9 indicated the presence of drugs in the vehicle, deputies had probable cause to conduct a search, the Rowan Sheriff’s Office said.

-Inside, deputies allegedly found 58 grams of suspected crystal methamphetamine and 4 grams of marijuana.
-He also was found to be in possession of cocaine after he was booked into jail, the Rowan County Sheriff’s Office said.
+Inside, deputies allegedly found 58 grams of crystal methamphetamine and 4 grams of marijuana.
+Huerta also was found to be in possession of cocaine after he was booked into jail early Tuesday, the Rowan County Sheriff’s Office said.

 Huerta’s full list of charges is: